 Once you have a budget you feel comfortable with, it’s time to test your new spending and savings strategy.
 You might decide to use a tracking app to see how you’re doing, but you also may benefit from actually sitting down to go over the numbers once a week.
 (This could be particularly helpful for married couples who are sharing a couples budget.)

 Setting up a weekly budget could make it easier to stay on top of your spending by streamlining the number of transactions you have to track and helping you spotlight any areas you may be overspending in.
-However, for some checking in and tracking your spending and transaction each week could become overwhelming.
+However, for some, checking in and tracking your spending and transaction each week could become overwhelming.
+An app, possibly provided by your bank, could help.

 Photo credit: iStock/Prostock-Studio